-I know, weird, isn’t it.
-But I was 100% sure that I wanted to be a PT, and it seemed completely normal to me at the time.
-In hindsight, it made sense for three main reasons.
+I've known that I wanted to be a PT since I was 14.
+A bit weird, right?
+But I was 100% sure, and it seemed completely normal to me at the time.
+In hindsight, this made sense for three reasons.

 I myself didn’t even know the reason behind the first reason until after I had finished PT school.
-At that time my mom let me know that when I was an infant she experienced an unspeakable tragedy in my presence.
-She didn’t respond to the tragedy with anger or hate.
-Instead, she chose love and forgiveness.
-Being her first born son, that was only six months old at the time of the incident, I was brought along on that journey.
-I went along for the ride and internalized all of those messages, which made up my childhood.
-This did result in me briefly considering things like being a priest or a monk, and although ultimately I decided against them, it was set deep inside me that I would do something that would do only good and and not do any harm or bad for humanity.
+It was at that time that my mom let me know that when I was an infant she experienced an unspeakable tragedy while in my presence.
+Rather than responding to the tragedy with anger or hate, she chose to live a life that was comprised of love and forgiveness, regardless of the situation, the people involved, or whether or not she thought that she was "right".
+Of course this lead to a sense of accepting sacrifice, and putting the greater good above and beyond her own immediate well being and happiness (which also necessitates developing a pretty good sense of humor).
+The severity of the tragedy must have caused her counter-reaction to run deep and wide, as it lives strong within her to this day.
+Being my mother's first son that was only six months old at the time of the incident meant that I was brought along on her very passionate journey, internalized those philosophies, and made them my own.
+This did result in me briefly considering things like being a priest or a monk, and although ultimately I decided against professions that were that extreme, it was set deep inside me that I would do something that would do only good and and not do any harm or bad for humanity.

-That’s how the journey started, and 43 years later From an Absolute Beginner, to veteran with beginners mind.
-The journey continues– except for writing this now – I haven’t looked back.
+That’s how the journey started, and 43 years later I can see how I've traveled from being an absolute beginner to a veteran, committed to maintaining a beginners mind.
+The journey continues, and except for writing this now, I haven’t looked back.
+The journey continues.